Ideas to Update the Top 6 OLDER Granite Countertops

 Some of the Uba Tuba’s love gray cabinets as long as you hone in on the right undertones…

-- if you have the green-based Uba Tuba, you’ll want a gray with cool green or green-blue undertones and AVOID purple
+- if you have the green-based Uba Tuba, you’ll want a gray with cool green or green-blue undertones and AVOID violet

 - if you have the black-based Uba Tuba, avoid gray cabinets as they could enhance the gold and make the countertop look more dated

 BTW – there can be QUITE a bit of variation between slabs, so the examples might not show the EXACT Uba Tuba that you have.